AIM-Harvard/pyradiomics/docs/usage.rst

   argument and/or by specifying override settings (only `type 3 customization <radiomics-settings-label>`) in the ``--setting`` argument.
 Multiple overrides can be used by specifying ``--setting`` multiple times.

+* To extract feature maps ("voxel-based" extraction), simply add the argument ``--mode voxel``.
+The calculated feature maps are then stored as images (NRRD format) in the current working directory.
+The name convention used is "Case-<idx>_<FeatureName>.nrrd".
+An alternative output directory can be provided in the ``--out-dir`` command line switch.
+The results that are printed to the console window or the out file will still contain the diagnostic information, and the value of the extracted features is set to the location the feature maps are stored.

 * For more information on the possible command line arguments, run::

     pyradiomics -h